 No matter what type of stomach ulcer you have, it will require some form of treatment, and obviously you hope and trust that your treatment is going to work for you.
 Unfortunately you will need to do some homework to ensure this happens.

 If you don't want to take a chance on accepting any treatment that even has the slightest chance of not working, then we strongly urge you to keep reading.... because we want you to be able to make an educated decision about the treatment you choose.

-Everyone agrees that it makes sense to remove the cause, rather than to treat the symptoms.
-And you want to be able to remove the cause as comfortably as possible, without having to endure weeks, and possibly months, of ongoing medication - and the inevitable negative side effects.
+Everyone agrees that it makes sense to treat the cause, rather than to treat the symptoms.
+And you want to be able to treat the cause as comfortably as possible, without having to endure weeks, and possibly months, of ongoing medication - and the inevitable negative side effects.

 REMEMBER!
 The main cause of all types of stomach ulcers is Helicobacter Pylori.